 - How often do you plan to email to the people on your list?
 The duration of the campaign plays a significant role in this decision.

 When it comes to email campaigns, these are our recommendations:

 - If your email campaign lasts between five and 10 days, you’ll generally want to send out an email everyday.

 - If your campaign ranges from 10 to 17 days, an email every other day might be more effective.

 - Any length of time over two and a half weeks typically works best with one or two emails sent out weekly.

-By now, you should send out the first email of your sequence to the names you collected for your list.
-This is also the time when you want to order a press release.
-Ideally, the press release references to your e-book or authority piece, but it can also tout another product or service your business offers.
-This provides all of the specific details you want the consumer to know up front in regards to the product or service before you release the e-book.
+This week, your completed, revised ebook should be ready-to-go.
+Send out the first email of your sequence to the names you collected for your list.

+It’s also time to order a press release.
+Ideally, the press release references your e-book or authority piece, but it can also promote another product or service your business offers.
+The release provides the specific details you want the consumer to know about the product or service before you release the e-book, guide, product or service.

 It is also time to establish new goals for the content you order for the next three months.